Issues replicating data between two versions of PostgreSQL

-For example, if you set up replication between a master (on 9.3) and a slave (9.4), you may see this error on the slave server:
+For example, if you set up replication between a master (on 9.3) and a replica (9.4), you may see this error on the replica server:

 FATAL: database files are incompatible with server DETAIL: The data directory was initialized by PostgreSQL version 9.3, which is not compatible with this version 9.4.x.

 In this case, you need to upgrade the data and libraries of the master server (9.3) with pg_upgrade before starting the replication.

 Remember that you can set the version of PostgreSQL to install on your application by using a manifest file, like so: